VineetTRI/VineetTRI/README.md

-- 👋 Hi, I’m @VineetTRI
+- 👋 Hi, I’m Vineet Tripathi
 - 👀 I’m interested in PROGRAMMING
-- 🌱 I’m currently learning C LANGUAGE
+- 🌱 I’m currently learning JAVA LANGUAGE
--
-- 💞️ I’m looking to collaborate on ...
+- 💞️ C LANGUAGE || PYTHON
-- 📫 How to reach me ...
+- 📫 btech2021.vineettripati@mpgi.edu.in

 <!---
 VineetTRI/VineetTRI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.